Uncontrolled high blood pressure is cutting into heart disease progress

 Deaths from heart disease overall have decreased in the past two decades, but the rate of that decline has slowed since 2010, the study found.

-In addition to rising rates of hypertension deaths, rates of heart disease deaths linked to obesity and Type 2 diabetes — once declining — have leveled off.
+In addition to rising rates of deaths related to high blood pressure, rates of heart disease deaths linked to obesity and Type 2 diabetes — once declining — have leveled off.

 The findings are worrying, especially given the recent medical and surgical advances in treating heart disease.